 “Credit Checks” - A Credit Check, also known as a credit search is carried out against the requesting party, to look at information from their credit report to understand their financial and risk level and to whether any upfront security is required to be put in place prior to taking any services.

-“Network Accession Agreements” - Are entered into between Network's and the Applicant pursuant to which the Applicant shall accede to the Network's Shippers Framework Agreement for the purposes binding itself by the Network Code.
+“Network Accession Agreements” - Are entered into between the Network's and the Applicant pursuant to which the Applicant shall accede to the Network's Shippers Framework Agreement for the purposes of being bound by the Network Code.

-“Confidentiality Agreements” - The Applicant is intending to apply to become bound by the Network Code but has not at the date of this Agreement executed the Accession Agreement to become so bound.

 “Licence Checks” - is recorded as a Licence holder on the Authority List of Gas Licences.